axelnyberg/BackEndiOSHolidayApp/README.md

 # BackEndiOSHolidayApp
- REST API created for the iOSHolidayApp
+ REST API created in a course for the iOSHolidayApp

-This application was uploaded to amazon web services for a time so that the iOSHolidayApp could work properly.
+This application was uploaded to AWS for a time so that the iOSHolidayApp could work properly.

+features:
+* PUT:
+* PATCH:
+* DELETE:
+* GET:
+* POST:
+* The above is for vacations, users, memories etc